TehShrike/verse-reference-regex/readme.md

 # Book names

 Book aliases (including ones with trailing periods) will be matched and normalized.
-You can find the list of normalized book names and their aliases in [books.js](./books.js).
+You can find the list of normalized book names and their aliases in the [books-of-the-bible](https://github.com/TehShrike/books-of-the-bible) repository.

 # Other